 Feelings of embarrassment and shame are no way to live life!
 Whether you are missing one tooth or many, dental implants can give you back the look and feel of your natural teeth, so you’ll never have feel like something is missing.
 Greenville dental implant dentist Dr. Hamrick has the experience you need to achieve a full, natural-looking smile.

-Implants Can Replace Any Missing Teeth
+Replace Any Missing Teeth With Implants

 There are many problems you can face from losing teeth; dental implants help you avoid those problems.
 A single missing tooth can disrupt the harmony of your smile and cause changes to your alignment and dental health.
 Multiple missing teeth can affect how well you speak and chew, and limit the foods you can enjoy.
 If you wear full or partial dentures, switching to an implant-based prosthetic can end your discomfort and give you back control over your diet.